In Iran, age mellows some former captors of U.S. hostages

 Abdi made no apology and said the past could not be altered.
 Instead "we must focus on building a better future", he said.

-In 2002 Abdi was arrested for having carried out a poll in collaboration with U.S. firm Gallup which showed that three quarters of Tehran's citizens favoured a thaw with Washington.
+In 2002 Abdi was arrested for having carried out a poll in collaboration with U.S. firm Gallup which showed that three quarters of Tehran's citizens favored a thaw with Washington.

 Reform leader Saeed Hajjarian survived an assassination attempt in 2000 by unidentified people but was gravely injured and has not recovered.
 Khatami's younger brother Mohammad Reza and his deputy foreign minister Mohsen Aminzadeh were also among the hostage takers.